kares/request_exception_handler/README.md

 Rails is not capable of calling Your exception handlers when an error occurs during the parsing of request parameters (e.g. in case of invalid XML body).

-This will hopefully change someday, but until then I have created this plugin that monkey-patches request parameter parsing to allow more flexibility when an invalid request body is received.
+This will hopefully change someday, but until then I have created this biutiful monkey-patch for request parameter parsing to allow more flexibility when an invalid request body is received.

-The plugin has been tested on 2.3.x, 2.2.3 and 2.1.x as well as on Rails 3.0.0.
+Code has been tested on 2.3, 2.2.3 and 2.1 as well as on Rails 3.0 / 3.1.

 Install
 =======

+    gem 'request_exception_handler'

-Installable as a plain-old rails plugin:
+or as a plain-old rails plugin :

     script/plugin install git://github.com/kares/request_exception_handler.git

 Example
 =======

-The plugin hooks into request parameter parsing and allows a request to be constructed even if the params can not be parsed from the submited content.
+The code hooks into parameter parsing and allows a request to be constructed even if the params can not be parsed from the submitted raw content.
+A before filter is installed that checks for a request exception and re-raises it thus it seems to Rails that the exception comes from the application code and is processed as all other "business" exceptions.
-A before filter is installed that checkes for a request exception and re-raises it thus it seems to Rails that the exception comes from the application code and is processed as all other "business" exceptions, You might skip this filter and install Your own to handle such cases :
+You might skip this filter and install Your own to handle such cases (it's good to make sure the filter gets to the beginning of the chain) :

     class MyController < ApplicationController

       skip_before_filter :check_request_exception # filter the plugin installed

       # custom before filter use request_exception to detect occured errors
-      before_filter :return_409_on_json_errors
+      prepend_before_filter :return_409_on_json_errors

       private